Chicago Travel Costs: The Honest Budget Guide

 Mid-range restaurant: $20–45 per person

 A sit-down meal with drinks at a solid restaurant in River North or the West Loop will run $25–40 per person including tip.
-Chicago’s restaurant scene is extraordinary at this price point — you are not compromising on quality.
+Chicago’s restaurant scene is extraordinary at this price point — you’re not compromising on quality.
 The West Loop’s Restaurant Row is worth a dinner even on a moderate budget.

 Fine dining: $80–200+ per person